davidebbo/davidebbo.github.io/_posts/2015-01-16-azure-resource-manager-client.markdown

     armclient GET %SUB%/resourceGroups?api-version=2014-04-01

-Note how the API version in passed on the query string.
-This is true of all calls to the ARM API.
 This will return something like this:

 ```json
 {